 - False Imprisonment

-- Other crime that results in injury or death of the victim
+- Any other criminal offense that results in injury or death of the victim

-- Family members related by either blood or marriage
+- Family member related by either blood or marriage

 - People who currently live together as a family

 - People who have previously lived together as a family

 - People who are co-parents to a child, regardless of whether or not the parents have been married